-defects shall be repaired by mechanical means in accordance with 4.2.8, using penetrant testing for determination of the complete removal of the defects;
+defects shall be repaired by mechanical means in accordance with 4.2.8.1 - 4.2.8.4, using penetrant testing for determination of the complete removal of the defects.
+The examination shall be carried out in the presence of the RS surveyor:

-selection of welding consumables, selection of preheat temperature and heat treatment temperature for stress relief shall be made in compliance with the requirements of Table 4.2.8.5-1.
+selection of welding consumables, selection of preheat temperature and heat treatment temperature for stress relief shall be made in compliance with the requirements of Table 4.2.8.5.1-1.
 It shall be noted that with the exception of alloy CU3 all weld repairs shall be stress relief heat treated, in order to avoid stress corrosion cracking;